iconindicators/appindicators/README.md

 `indicatortest` should now run under `Geany`.

-If editing `README.md` or any `markdown` document under `Geany`, using two spaces to insert an empty line may not work as `Geany` will remove trailing spaces by default.
+Note: If editing `README.md` or any `markdown` document under `Geany`, using two spaces to insert an empty line may not work as `Geany` removes trailing spaces by default.

+Note: Appears to be no way to execute any of the `tools` scripts within `Geany`.

 References: